THE ARTISTs-IN-RESIDENCE

-WELCOME 2025 ARTIST-IN-RESIDENCE
+WELCOME the 2025 ARTISTs-IN-RESIDENCE

-The Arroscia Residency is proud to present our first awarded artists-in-residence; Camilo Correa-Costa, Kristina Rose Baker and Camilo Nunez.
+The Arroscia Residency is proud to present our first awarded artists-in-residence; CAMILO CORREA-COSTA, KRISTINA ROSE BAKER and CAMILO NUÑEZ.
 The selection process attracted 76 strong applicants from an impressive 27 different countries.
 Our dedicated jurors meticulously chose these final three artists based on their remarkable portfolios, as well as their well thought out and insightful responses to the application questions.
 Congratulations to these three talented artists for their achievement and for being selected in this competitive process.

 • Black and white portrait of a man with glasses, mustache, and beard, wearing a collared shirt and sweater, against a dark background.